O2 offers Big Bundles on Pay As You Go with unlimited minutes & texts from £5/month. An allowance of 4G data is available from £10/month.

 + service charge from the company you’re calling

-Outgoing phone calls are charged on a per-minute basis (so the length of all phone calls will be rounded up to a full minute).
-For example, a 61-second phone call will be charged as 2 complete minutes (2 minutes x 35p/minute = 70p).
-There is also a minimum call charge equivalent to 1 minute (so you’ll pay a minimum of 35p per call).
+Outgoing phone calls are charged for on a per-minute basis.
+This means the length of all phone calls will be rounded up to a full minute before the charge is calculated and deducted from your account.
+For instance, a 61-second phone call will be charged as 2 complete minutes (2 minutes x 35p/minute = 70p).
+There is also a minimum call charge equivalent to 1 minute, so you’ll pay a minimum amount of 35p per call.

 A Cheaper Alternative

 For a better value alternative to O2’s Big Bundles, consider joining giffgaff instead and getting one of their Pay As You Go bundles.

 A low-cost sub-brand of O2, giffgaff has goodybag bundles that are available from just £6/month.
 Furthermore, as they use O2’s network for coverage, you’ll get a signal in the same places you would on O2.

 At present, giffgaff offers a £10 golden goodybag which gives you 9GB of data with with unlimited minutes and unlimited texts (increased to 10GB per month automatically from your third month onwards).
 This compares to the 6GB of data you’ll get on O2.

 Customers without a goodybag bundle will pay 25p/minute, 10p/text and 5p/MB.
 You’ll also get free giffgaff-to-giffgaff calls and text messages providing you’ve topped up your phone at least once in the past 3 months.

 For more information, read our giffgaff review.
 Alternatively, you can order a free Pay As You Go SIM card from giffgaff’s website.